Integral boundary conditions in phase field models: Methods

 \section{Methods}

-In this section, we briefly review the Lagrange multiplier method and then propose a new method to solve problem (\ref{simple model}) with boundary condition (\ref{integral boudary condition}), based on Nitsche's method.
-In order to derive the variational form of the two methods, we define the following function spaces:
+In this section, we briefly review the conventional Lagrange multiplier method and propose our own method to solve problem (\ref{simple model}).
+In order to derive the variational form, we define the following function spaces:

 where $L^2(\Gamma_1) = \left\{ \Phi : \Gamma_1 \to \mathbb{R} ~|~ \int_{\Gamma_1} \Phi^2 dx < \infty \right\}$, and $H^1({\Omega}) = \left\{ \Phi \in L^2(\Omega) ~|~ \int_{\Omega} |\nabla \Phi|^2 dx < \infty \right\}$.